 1. Effective Date and Duration.
 This Contract shall become effective upon signature of both parties.
 Unless earlier terminated or extended, this Contract shall expire on June 30, 2024.

-The Contract may be extended, upon execution of one or more written amendments by both parties, for up to four (4) one-year terms.
+The Contract may be extended, upon execution of a written amendment(s) by both parties, for up to four (4) one-year terms with contract term ending no later than March 2027.